ArduPilot/ardupilot_wiki/antennatracker/source/docs/frame-assembly.rst

 should be taken to ensure the compass is not close to any metal objects.

-If using a stand-alone GPS (i.e. not an integrated GPS+compass) the GPS should be positioned so that it's antenna has a clear view of the sky.
+If using a stand-alone GPS (i.e. not an integrated GPS+compass) the GPS should be positioned so that its antenna has a clear view of the sky.
-It's heading is not important.
+Its heading is not important.
 Some care should be taken to ensure the cable connected to the flight controller cannot become tangled.